MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 GitHub Actions workflow failed.

-* If you set up continuous deployment for the container app, the workflow file (*.github/workflows/\<workflow-name>.yml*) is created automatically for you.
-To check the workflow, go to the **Actions** tab of the repo and at a glance you can see if a workflow has failed.
+* To check a workflow's status, go to the **Actions** tab of the repo.
 * If there's a failed workflow, drill into its workflow file.
 There should be two jobs "build" and "deploy".
 For a failed job, look at the output of the job's tasks to look for problems.
 * If you see an error message with "TLS handshake timeout", run the workflow manually by selecting **Trigger auto deployment** under the **Actions** tab of the repo to see if this is a temporary issue.
+* If you set up continuous deployment for the container app as shown in this tutorial, the workflow file (*.github/workflows/\<workflow-name>.yml*) is created automatically for you.
+You shouldn't need to modify this file for this tutorial.
+If you did, revert your changes and try the workflow.

 Website doesn't show changes you merged in the *main* branch.

-* In GitHub - Check that the GitHub Actions workflow ran and that you checked the change into the branch that trickers the workflow.
+* In GitHub: check that the GitHub Actions workflow ran and that you checked the change into the branch that triggers the workflow.
-* In Azure portal - Check the Azure Container Registry to see if a new container image was created with a timestamp after your change.
+* In Azure portal: check the Azure Container Registry to see if a new container image was created with a timestamp after your change to the branch.
-* In Azure portal - Check the logs of container app.
-If there was a programming error, you'll see it here.
+* In Azure portal: check the logs of container app.
+If there is a programming error, you'll see it here.
   * Go to the Container App | Revision Management | \<active container> | Revision details | Console logs
   * Choose the order of the columns to show "Time Generated", "Stream_s", and "Log_s".
 Sort the logs by most-recent first and look for Python *stderr* and *stdout* messages in the "Stream_s" column.
 Python 'print' output will be *stdout* messages.